-Elephants highly intelligent
+Elephants are highly intelligent

 In one study, elephants were tasked with picking up a stick and handing it over to a researcher.
 The stick was sometimes tied to a mat.
 Only by standing on the mat could the elephant remove the stick.
-The elephants aced the test and successfully removed the stick and gave it to the person.
+They aced the test and successfully removed the stick and gave it to the person.
 Though this sounds rather simplistic, it was really not the case.

 Subscribe to our Newsletter!